sharwell/ha-tea-timer/README.md

 - The card listens for Home Assistant’s `timer.finished` event to surface the five-second “Done” overlay.
 You can attach your own automations to the same event to play sounds, flash lights, or send notifications.
 - See [Automate on `timer.finished`](docs/automations/finished.md) for a QA automation example, manual test scenarios, and guidance on handling edge cases like multi-device sync or timers that finish while Home Assistant is offline.
 - Home Assistant does **not replay** missed finishes after a restart.
 If a timer would have expired while Home Assistant was offline, no `timer.finished` event is emitted on startup.
+- Avoid triggering automations from `timer.started`.
+The extend button may reissue `timer.start` calls when `timer.change` is unavailable, but the brew still produces a single `timer.finished` event.

 ### Documentation